segmentio/terraform-segment-data-lakes/README.md

   name = "segment_data_lake"
 }

-# Creates the IAM policy that allows Segment to access the necessary resources
+# Creates the IAM Policy that allows Segment to access the necessary resources
 # in your AWS account for loading your data.
 module "iam" {
   source = "git@github.com:segmentio/terraform-aws-data-lake//modules/iam?ref=v0.1.4"